 The Hauptwerk Advanced Edition has native support for applying real-time impulse response reverb, so no external VST or Audio Unit hosts or plug-ins, or other software or hardware, are needed for that.
 However, if so desired, the Advanced Edition's Hauptwerk AU/VST Plug-in Link does allow you to stream audio to an external VST/AU host for applying VST/AU audio effects plug-ins, and/or to stream MIDI into Hauptwerk for MIDI sequencing/composing purposes.

-On macOS the Hauptwerk VST Link is fully supported with the following VST hosts:
+On macOS the Hauptwerk VST Link is fully supported and tested with the following VST hosts:

-- Steinberg Cubase 8.x to 11.x (64-bit).
-(2) - Cockos Reaper 6.x (64-bit).
+- Steinberg Cubase 10.x (64-bit).
+(2) - Cockos Reaper 5.9x (64-bit).

-On macOS the Hauptwerk AU Link is fully supported with the following Audio Unit hosts:
+On macOS the Hauptwerk AU Link is fully supported and tested with the following Audio Unit hosts:

-- Apple Logic Studio Pro 10.x (1) (2)
+- Apple Logic Studio Pro X 10.4.x (1) (2)

-- Apple Garage Band 10.x (1) (2)
+- Apple Garage Band 10.3.x (1) (2)

-- Cockos Reaper 6.x (64-bit).
+- •Cockos Reaper 5.9x (64-bit).

-On Windows the Hauptwerk VST Link is fully supported with the following VST hosts:
+On Windows the Hauptwerk VST Link is fully supported and tested with the following VST hosts:

-- Steinberg Cubase 8.x to 11.x (64-bit).
-(2) - Cockos Reaper 6.x (64-bit). - (1) This host doesn't support any MIDI output from plug-ins of this type (VST/AU), so can't be used to record MIDI output streamed directly from Hauptwerk via the Hauptwerk VST/AU Link.
+- Steinberg Cubase 10.x (64-bit).
+(2) - Cockos Reaper 5.9x (64-bit). - (1) This host doesn't support any MIDI output from plug-ins of this type (VST/AU), so can't be used to record MIDI output streamed directly from Hauptwerk via the Hauptwerk VST/AU Link.
 If you want to do that (which is uncommon), then instead you need to use a virtual MIDI cable to connect Hauptwerk to the host. - (2) This host doesn't support MIDI sys-ex with plug-ins of this type (VST/AU).
 If you want to do that, then instead you need to use a virtual MIDI cable to connect Hauptwerk to the host.
 (The Hauptwerk VST/AU Links should in principle be compatible with the majority of other VST and Audio Unit hosts, but we'll only provide support on them for issues that can be reproduced on one of our primary supported hosts.)
 Please note that we can't provide support with how to use or configure VST and Audio Unit hosts, plug-ins, or MIDI sequencers, beyond the information provided in this guide and on our website.